 The windows were tested at random.

-The property was occupied, fully furnished and all floors were covered.
+The property was unoccupied and unfurnished, although all floors were covered.
 Floor coverings restricted our inspection of flooring.
+No readily accessible hatches or loose floorboards were available to allow access to any sub floor areas.